 So, what is a Motion to Quash?
 It is a request to a court to find that a lower court’s decision was incorrect, and therefore that decision should be reversed or changed.
 Simplifying as much as possible, a Motion to Quash is like an appeal during your case instead of after the verdict.

-For example, in Pennsylvania, if you or a loved one is charged with a serious felony offense, the accused will have a preliminary hearing.
-At that hearing, a Magisterial District Judge (or Municipal Court Judge) will decide if the prosecution has proven it is more likely than not that a crime was committed and that the accused is the person who committed the crime.
-The magistrate will complete that analysis for each charge.
+For example, in Pennsylvania, if you or a loved one is charged with a felony offense in Philadelphia or a misdemeanor or felony in one of the surrounding counties, the accused will have a preliminary hearing.
+At that hearing, a Magisterial District Court Judge (or Municipal Court Judge) will decide if the prosecution has proven it is more likely than not that a crime was committed and that the accused is the person who committed the crime.
+The lower court judge will complete that analysis for each charge.

 If the judge at the preliminary hearing decides that the defendant should be “bound over” for trial, the case proceeds to the Court of Common Pleas.
-In the Court of Common Pleas, a defendant can file a Motion to Quash, arguing to the Common Pleas judge that the magistrate judge made a mistake.
+In the Court of Common Pleas, a defendant can file a Motion to Quash, arguing to the Common Pleas judge that the municipal or district court judge made a mistake.

 If granted, the charges that were held for trial at the preliminary hearing will be reduced or dismissed accordingly.
 This is a huge win, but unfortunately, Motions to Quash are rarely granted.
 Sometimes, it is not even the best course of action for ultimately winning your case.